osmandemiroz/testmaker/README.md

 #### 🎯 Key Improvements

+- **Handler-Based Architecture**: Extracted all business logic from `home_screen.dart` into dedicated handler classes for better separation of concerns
+- **Dialog Extraction**: Moved all dialog code (API key, question count, flashcard count) to separate reusable dialog components
+- **Navigation Simplification**: Centralized navigation logic in `NavigationHandlers` with methods like `startQuizFromCourse` and `startFlashcardsFromCourse`
 - **Text-Based Content Input**: Removed JSON file uploads in favor of simple text paste, making the app more user-friendly
 - **Content Templates**: Added ready-made prompts for AI agents to generate quiz and flashcard content
 - **Smooth Animations**: Enhanced UI with animations for expandable areas, template sections, and swipe indicators
 - **Responsive Design**: Improved responsive layouts with dedicated compact layout component
 - **Modular Dialogs**: All dialogs are now reusable components with consistent styling
+- **Improved Maintainability**: `home_screen.dart` now focuses solely on UI composition and delegation to handlers

 ---